Analysis | Why Hong Kong Is Still Protesting and Where It May Go Next

 6. What does Hong Kong’s government say?

 First off, that the bill is needed to prevent Hong Kong from becoming a haven for criminals, and that it has been amended to protect human rights and ensure suspects aren’t extradited for political offenses.
-More broadly, Lam has warned of a “very dangerous situation” as the protests become more disruptive to daily life.
-She has said protesters are threatening people’s livelihoods, the city’s stability and the “one country, two systems” structure.
+More broadly, Lam has warned that the city was headed toward “an abyss” as the protests become more disruptive to people’s livelihoods -- including forcing the cancellation of hundreds of flights after black-clad demonstrators swarmed the main airport terminal.
+She has refused to resign and said police were using “the lowest level of force.”

 7. Have the protests affected business?